 The framework of the building consists of fourteen massive teak pillars and large teak beams to support the roof.
 The roof is covered with brown-painted roofing sheets in oriental roof tile design.
 The floor is laid with sandstone tiles.

 The restaurant is built in an authentic Tazaung style (a Buddhist adoration hall or shrine pavilion).
 The two passageways through the red brick wall in the back are decorated like ancient Buddhist temple entrances.
-All the furniture is hand made of teak, hence they are a bit heavy.
+All the furniture is hand made of teak.
 The restrooms, separated into male and female facilities, are equipped with Western-type flush toilets, urinals and washbasins.

-Design draft of the tazaung style front side.
+Design draft of the front side in Tazaung style.

 The last of the fourteen teak pillars is being erected.
 The thickest is 20" (51cm) in diameter.